User3104/Discord-Bot/README.md

 ## About

-This project is intended to be a simple Discord chat bot that will be capable of carrying out the following actions:
+This project is intended to be a simple Discord chat bot made using Python that will be capable of carrying out the following actions:

 - Greeting new users that have joined the server
 - Make announcements that have been rewritten by the bot owner.